Man dies while hiking Lighthouse trail at Palo Duro Canyon State Park - NewsBreak

 At about 10:43am this morning, Oklahoma Highway Patrol troopers were in pursuit of a truck stolen out of Amarillo when it wrecked six miles northwest of Woodward.
 The news first surfaced in a Facebook post by Marty Logan, a stormchaser with News 9 out of Oklahoma City.
 A news report...

-AMARILLO, Texas (KAMR/KCIT) – According to its published agenda, the Amarillo Independent School District Board will meet at 7:30 a.m. on Friday in a special meeting to hear public comments and consider beginning construction on Phase 2 of the Austin Middle School shoring project.
-According to the Amarillo ISD website, those who wish to make […]
+AMARILLO, Texas (KAMR/KCIT) — The Amarillo Independent School District Board met Friday morning and approved beginning construction on phase two of the Austin Middle School Shoring Project.
+Phase two of the shoring project will focus on expanding shoring to the remainder of areas throughout the buildings including locker rooms, restrooms and other areas that were […]

 KFDA